Chhattisgarh CM's father arrested for 'derogatory' remarks against community | Law-Order

 The outfit, in its complaint, alleged that the CM's father recently made a controversial appeal to people to boycott Brahmins by terming them as ''foreigners'', and asked people to not let them enter in their villages.

-The organization also accused Nand Kumar Baghel of asking people to ''evict'' Brahmins from the country.
+The organisation also accused Nand Kumar Baghel of asking people to ''evict'' Brahmins from the country.

 The organisation had said a video of the purported comments of the CM's father was available on social media platforms.